Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

     Click this button to delete the entered cash out or cancel the cash in process and close the *Cash out* view.

 - [Cash in]
     Click this button to save the cash out and close the *Cash out* view.
+    The cash out is posted with a negative amount, for example, -50 (EUR).